ArWeHei/first_results/README.md

 </video>

-## Possible ideas for what still can be done
+## Ideas for what could still be done
 * __parallelize the process of inference__

     This is not really practical, as the increase in speed would be lower compared to starting multiple processes on different GPUs for different images.

-    Maybe this is applicable to training instead of inference?
+    Maybe this is applicable to training instead of inference? -> also difficult

 * __log the discriminators certainty of each reencoding!__